Antarctica & The Subantarctic

 Around Ushuaia it is easy to photograph a good number of birds that will either not be encountered during the Antarctica, Falkland Islands and South Georgia photography tour itself, or which are only occasionally encountered during the cruise.
 Good photography subjects include Black-faced Ibis, Ashy-headed Goose, Flying and Fuegian Steamer Ducks, Chiloe Wigeon, Southern Crested and Chimango Caracaras, Southern Lapwing, the perky little Austral Negrito and Rufous-collared Sparrow.
 Less frequently encountered are Black-chested Buzzard-Eagle, Rufous-chested Dotterel and Brown-hooded Gull.

-If the weather is fine, you might take the ski lift up to the Martial Glacier and search for species such as Bar-winged Cinclodes and the scarce Yellow-bridled Finch, or even the rare White-bellied Seedsnipe which can take an awful lot of effort!).
+If the weather is fine, you might take the ski lift up to the Martial Glacier and search for species such as Buff-winged Cinclodes and the scarce Yellow-bridled Finch, or even the rare White-bellied Seedsnipe.
 A visit to the municipal rubbish dump will usually turn up White-throated Caracara.

 If you decide to visit Tierra del Fuego National Park, a scenically spectacular region of seacoasts, forests, lakes and snow-capped mountains on the Chilean border, you may well find such interesting photography subjects as Great Grebe, the huge Andean Condor, Austral Parakeet, the impressive Magellanic Woodpecker (the largest of the South American woodpeckers), the attractive White-throated Treerunner, Thorn-tailed Rayadito and Patagonian Sierra Finch.